grpc/proposal/A32-xds-circuit-breaking.md

 proxy.
 To achieve the same behavior, counters used to aggregate outstanding requests should be globally shared for channels in the client process.
 Therefore, we will use a global map to hold call counters per {cluster, EDS service name} pair.
-Counters reference counted and lazily created upon being accessed for the first time.
+Counters are reference counted and lazily created upon being accessed for the first time.

 ### Behavioral difference between Envoy and gRPC